danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 ### 4. Parse HTML from files

-Following the HTML collection, I created a loop that went through all of the files in the [html](./data/html) folder, as well as all of the tags in each row of the file, to gather all of the links from each page.
+Following the HTML collection, I created a loop that iterated through all of the files in the [html](./data/html) folder, as well as all of the tags in each row of the file, to gather the links from each page.

 I followed this up by filtering out unnecessary links (i.e., those that don't lead to press releases)using `.str.contains()` with regular expressions, and determined whether or not the link needed a base (i.e., whether or not it had `https://....com` in front of it), and added that in to the dicitonary that contained the regular expressions, as appropriate.